How Do Financial Advisors Manage Stress?

 During your buffer days, your goal should be 15 meetings.
 These 15 meetings will be broken down as follows:

-• Four new client open meetings
+• 4 new client philosophy meetings

 • 4 – 6 existing client planning meetings

-• Two center of influence meetings
+• 2 center of influence meetings

-• Three target market meetings
+• 3 target market meetings

-Tip #3: Talk To Someone With Experience
+Tip #3: Talk To An Experienced Advisor

 All new advisors at Consolidated Planning are assigned a mentor.
 This mentor’s primary role is to help you keep your mental game strong.
 The ups and downs of this career will drown you if you let them.
 Talking to someone who’s walked in your shoes does wonders to reset your spirit.